EldrexDelosReyesBula/TriLan-Csharp/README.md

 ## Supported Libraries & APIs

 TriLan C# uses **free and open-source libraries** for:

 - Syntax highlighting
 - Auto-completion and IntelliSense-like support
 - Code parsing and compilation
 - Mobile and desktop responsive UI

 Exact list of libraries is documented in the project repo.

 ---

 ## Feedback & Contributions

-TriLan C# is actively seeking feedback:

-- Report issues on GitHub
+**Help us improve TriLan C# by sharing your feedback or reporting issues:**

+- Report bugs or errors here: [📝 TriLan C# Feedback Form](https://docs.google.com/forms/d/e/1FAIpQLSfXyr-WvHlNDZ0wqOdo-hRMTGEKnv1PVGzNK8o-1J289oUsgQ/viewform?usp=publish-editor)
 - Suggest UI or feature improvements via the web app
+- Star and contribute on GitHub: [⭐ TriLan C# Repository](https://github.com/EldrexDelosReyesBula/TriLan-Csharp)

-Your contributions help improve the learning experience and stability of the platform.
+Your contributions help improve the learning experience, stability, and features of the platform.

 ---